 Hepatitis – is the inflammation (swelling) of the liver caused by a viral infection or exposure to harmful substances such as alcohol.

-It is important to keep in mind that all types of liver diseases can cause cirrhosis (scarring of the liver), not just liver disease related to alcohol.
+It is essential to remember that all types of liver diseases can cause cirrhosis (scarring of the liver), not just liver disease related to alcohol.

 Symptoms of Liver disease